redbackoperations/iot/IPUpdater/README.md

 ```

 ### Step 2
-Clone the repository and run the script "ip_check_setup.sh".
+Clone the repository and run the script "ip_check_setup.py".
 Please have your bot token ready to enter when prompted.
 Do not add any spaces before or after the token.
 ```
-sh ip_check_setup.sh
+python3 ip_check_setup.py
 ```

 ### Step 3